nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

        Expected: No note is deleted.
 Error details shown in the status message.

     4. Test case: `delete note -id 1 -nid 1`, when at least 1 contact is shown has at least 1 note.<br>
-       Expected: The note with id 1 is no longer shown in the first contact in the list.
+       Expected: The note deleted is no longer shown in the first contact in the list.
 The note deleted is shown in the status message.
-List will go back to showing all contacts.

 --------------------------------------------------------------------------------------------------------------------